try2codesecure/ShellMS/README.md

 Changelog:

- IMPORTANT NOTE: If you're using a new cyanogenmod version =>
+ IMPORTANT NOTE:
-	!!
-Please disable Privacy Guard for ShellMS !!
+If you're using a new cyanogenmod version => ! disable Privacy Guard for ShellMS !
 (otherwise the app can't search in your phonebook for the contact-names)

  v1.1 (20130704)
  * fixed crash when sending long SMS
  * improved shell template

  v1.0
  * First Release

 License: